Old Oaks Farm: Nothington Family

 Watkins Northington and his brother Warren inherited exceptional wealth from his maternal line.
 Their grandfather William Watkins was a planter and owned large parcels of land in Logan County, Kentucky, while claiming vast parcels of real estate in Nashville, Tennessee.
 At the age of 21, Watkins and his brother purchased Old Oaks Farm in equal shares.
 From May to December 1894, the brothers renovated the house, adding plumbing, including hot and cold water, installed by Ed.
 C. Bates & Co of Clarksville, Tennessee.
 Watkins married Clarksville native Annie Young Watkins.
 Annie is responsible for naming the house “Old Oaks.”
-Shortly after completion of their renovations of the Old Oaks mansion, the couple began a family of six children in order of age, Ruth, Walton, Watkins II, Thad, Billy, and Paul.
+Shortly after completion of their renovations of the Old Oaks mansion, the couple began a family of seven children in order of age, Walton, Watkins II, Thad, Billy, Paul and Ruth.
 The servants quarters at the west portion of Old Oaks mansion was occupied by three servants.
 West Mitchell, Alace Kirby, and Charles Tender served the Northington family.
 Watkins operated Old Oaks Farm partially as a gentleman's hobby farm, and established a small Saddlebred horse breeding operation.
 Advertisements for equine services at the farm appear throughout the late 19th and early 20th centuries promoting his equine bloodlines.
 Two notable horses owned by Watkins include “Grace M.,” a bay mare, bred by his neighbor Robert Lester, and “Paul N.” Watkins likewise participated in the breeding of fine English Setters, and advertised breeding services for this line of sporting dog under the name, “Queen A.”